Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ## Showcase

 The M64283FP can be dropped to the Game Boy Camera sensor PCB and works like a charm (except for register E table inconsistency) in a Game Boy Camera.
 It is anyway recommended to solder this sensor on a [custom PCB giving easy access](https://github.com/HerrZatacke/M64283FP-Camera-PCB) to the TADD pin.
+The project can also use the PCB proposed here.

 **M64282FP sensor (left) and M64283FP sensor (right) on a Game Boy Camera sensor PCB**
 ![](/Pictures%20and%20datasheets/Sensor_comparison.png)